-Light & Variation is a new and ongoing body of photographic work that visually experiments with dimension, light, and materiality.
+Light & Variation is a body of photographic work that visually experiments with dimension, light, and materiality.
 Constructed in the studio and photographed with 4x5 and 8x10 cameras, the complex arrangements are grounded in analogue and hands-on processes.

 Pierre/Paysage [meaning Stone/Landscape] is a collection of 10 photographic images that presents transformed representations of space.
 Printed as black-and-white C-prints, the images show layers of acetate cut into different geometric shapes that have been carefully placed and lit to construct formal arrangements.
 The images articulate the possible representational slippages in the visual language of cartography, topography, and three-dimensional models.